The benefits of orthodontic treatment will last a lifetime if you keep these important patient responsibilities in mind:

 Because retainers are worn for years, they will need periodic replacement.
 Your original treatment contract includes one set of retainers after the braces are removed.
 If the retainers are lost or damaged due to neglect, there will be a charge for replacement.
 If the retainers become loose or break, contact our office immediately.

-This wire should stay on forever.
+This wire or permanent retainer may remain on the teeth indefinitely.
 The only exception is if your family dentist says you are not keeping it clean and it is beginning to cause gum or bone problems.
-If this should occur, please have the wire removed and replace it with a removable retainer.
+If this should occur, we can have the bonded retainer wire removed and replaced with a removable retainer.
 The removable retainer should then be worn as Dr. Musgrave prescribes.
-The fixed wire will protect the teeth as the patient gets older and your facial muscles get tighter.
-Please have this wire monitored by your family dentist at your six-month check ups.
+The bonded wire retainer helps keep the teeth aligned as you gets older and the facial muscles get tighter.
+Please have this bonded wire retainer monitored by your family dentist at your six-month check ups.

 Habits or Conditions that Require Stronger Retention